Becoming an Outdoors Woman

 The Arizona Wildlife Federation (AWF) conducts Becoming an Outdoor Woman (BOW ®) twice a year at Friendly Pines Camp outside Prescott, AZ in the spring and late summer.
 AWF also hosts a Deluxe BOW in the desert at Saguaro Lake Ranch in January or February.
 The three-day workshops begin at noon Friday and end shortly after noon the following Sunday.

-You can choose from classes in wildlife, wildlife photography, wildlife habitat, bird watching (birding), canoeing, kayaking, and rappelling to name a few more.
 In addition to the various classes, there are a number of evening events for the women to enjoy, that may include, "hawk talks", nature hikes, fashion shows, fly tying and wild game tasting.
 The weekend schedule would be similar to BOW Sample Schedule

 Our instructors, who volunteer their time to teach these classes, are experts in their field.
 Some are employed in the fields they teach; others are experts in their subjects, including archery and rifle marksmanship.
 Still others are Arizona Game and Fish and U.S. Forest Service employees with years of experience in the flora and fauna of Arizona.